ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ## What Problem Does This Solve?

-Most projects suffer from inconsistent import patterns that create ambiguity and technical debt:

-**Path Inconsistency:**

-- No clear rules: sometimes `@domain`, sometimes `../domain`, sometimes `../../src/domain`
-- Unreadable paths: `../../../../../../utils` chains that obscure relationships
-- Absolute paths that don't fit your architecture (too long, harder to evaluate barrel files)
+Most projects struggle to maintain architectural boundaries as they grow:

-**Architectural Issues:**
+**Architectural Violations:**

 - Boundaries are violated without enforcement (e.g., `@application` importing from `@infrastructure`)
 - Circular dependencies sneak in through ancestor barrel imports
-- Directories bypass barrel files, breaking encapsulation

-**Maintainability Problems:**

-- Import formatting debates waste time in code reviews
-- Refactoring is risky because import paths are ambiguous
+- No automated way to enforce clean architecture, hexagonal architecture, or other boundary patterns

+**Import Path Chaos:**

+- Inconsistent patterns: sometimes `@domain`, sometimes `../domain`, sometimes `../../src/domain`
+- Unreadable paths: `../../../../../../utils` chains that obscure relationships
 - No single source of truth for "the correct way" to import

-This rule provides **deterministic import paths with architectural boundary enforcement** - one correct answer for every import, eliminating debates and making refactoring safer.
+This rule provides **automated architectural boundary enforcement with deterministic import paths** - preventing violations before they happen and eliminating import path debates.

 ## Core Rules

-### 1. Cross-Boundary Imports → Alias
+### 1. Cross-Boundary Imports → Boundary Identifier (No Subpath)

-When importing from a different boundary, always use the boundary alias (no subpaths):
+When importing from a different boundary, always use the boundary identifier (the configured alias, e.g., `@domain`) with no subpath.
+This imports from the boundary's root barrel file (`domain/index.ts`):

 ```typescript
 // ✅ CORRECT